opensearch-project/documentation-website/_migrations/deploying-migration-assistant/index.md

 # Deploying Migration Assistant

-This section details what options are available for deploying Migration Assistant.
+This section provides information about the available options for deploying Migration Assistant.